jwmatthys/musescore-theory-plugins/README.md

-# Counterpoint Checking Plugins for MuseScore2
+# Plugins for Music Theory and Counterpoint

-This is a set of plugins that will check for errors in 1st - 5th species tonal counterpoint, with rules set forth at http://sethmonahan.com/TH101HarmonicCounterpoint.html, as well as four-part SATB writing.
-It will also identify intervals and chords using the interval_checker, chord_checker and pop_chord_checker, and generate original interval, triad, and seventh chord exercises.
+This is a set of practical plugins to assist with identifying intervals and chords, as well as finding errors in two-part counterpoint and four-part SATB writing.
+It can also generate interval, triad, and seventh chord exercise pages, and can automatically grade interval worksheets completed in MuseScore.

 ## Installation

 Copy the included .qml files to your Documents/MuseScore2/Plugins folder.
 Then open MuseScore and open the Plugin Manager (in the Plugins menu).
 Check the boxes next to the following entries and click OK:
-* species1
-* species2
-* species3
-* species4
-* species5
-* interval_checker
 * chord_checker
+* interval_exercise_checker
 * pop_chord_checker
+* seventh_chord_exercise_maker
+* triad_exercise_maker
+* interval_checker
 * interval_exercise_maker
-* triad_exercise_maker
-* seventh_chord_exercise_maker
+* satb_checker
-* interval_exercise_checker
+* species_checker

 Now when you go to the Plugins menu the counterpoint, SATB, and interval, chord, and pop chord checkers will appear under the heading “Proof Reading.”
 The exercise makers and checkers appear in a separate top menu called "Exercises."

 ## Use

-The counterpoint, SATB, and checker plugins check the whole file, not a selection.

 ### Counterpoint

 Enter your counterpoint melody on a grand staff and run the plugin from the Plugins menu to check your results.
-If you are writing your own bass line, be sure to enter figured bass where necessary using ctrl-G.
+If you wish to indicate inversion in a tonal bass line, enter figured bass where necessary using ctrl-G.

+At this time, the plugin really works best on straightforward species examples.
+The tonal species plugins have been tested successfully with all of the examples in Seth Monahan’s excellent Two-Part Harmonic Species Counterpoint: An Introduction, available at http://sethmonahan.com/TH101HarmonicCounterpoint.html.
+The procedures for the tonal plugin are derived from the rules laid out in this book.

+The modal species plugins currently only work with the cantus firmus below the counterpoint.
+(Look for new versions in the future that can work with the cf on top.)
+The rules come from Peter Schubert’s Modal Counterpoint, Renaissance Style and are generally in agreement with Tom Pankhurst's Guide to Schenkerian Analysis, http://www.schenkerguide.com/.

 ### Counterpoint Proofreading Codes